 Whether you’re shopping around for external sales training vendors or working with your internal training department, knowing what good inside sales training looks like is the first step to making sure your training is checking all the key boxes.

 We’ve outlined a few of the most important considerations to keep in mind when deciding on your inside sales training.

 Decide What Good Inside Sales Training Looks Like

 This shouldn’t be a surprise to any sales leaders out there — but what makes a good inside sales training is results.
-You’ll be able to know whether or not a sales training worked simply because it moved the needle.
+You’ll be able to know whether or not sales training worked simply because it moved the needle.

 These “results” look different depending on your company, team, and goals.
 It’s important to go into the sales training deciding on what those goals are to you — whether it’s sales units sold or market share gained.

 This is even more important when partnering with an external sales training vendor.
 The vendor should understand your goals as well as your sales process, product, customers, industry, and competitors.
 There is so much specialization in the market today, don’t let a vendor bring SDR training to your team of AEs.

-In order for a sales training to be considered “good” it much achieve your goals.
+In order for sales training to be considered “good”, it must achieve your goals.
 Outlining what these goals are, and what success looks like, beforehand is a surefire way to get what your team needs out of their training.

 We recommend identifying metrics, behaviors, KPIs, and overall results that you expect to shift during and after the training.
 Metrics and behaviors should lift immediately showing you’re on the right track, and KPIs are early indicators that the results are on the way.
 Identifying metrics or results only can lead to a miss.

 5 Characteristics of Good Inside Sales Training

 After the goals are set, here are a few more tips to ensure you’re maximizing your investment: